 On the move, the big Audi is as smooth and quiet as a limousine, even if you're behind the wheel of the standard model that does without air suspension.
 Yet it's also more agile.
 There's a fleet-footedness to this model that's been missing before, helping the A6 Avant to feel smaller and more enjoyable from behind the wheel now – even if enthusiasts are still likely to enjoy a BMW 5 Series Touring slightly more.

 This newfound ability is more obvious in the lighter, entry-level 2.0-litre 40 TDI model, too, making it our pick of the range despite the decreasing popularity of diesel.
 It's an impressive new engine, with mild-hybrid technology and 202bhp, offering plenty of performance.
-Fuel economy of 48.7mpg and 153g/km CO2 emissions will guarantee it sales, but it's also smoother, quieter and more responsive than the 3.0-litre 50 TDI with its brawny 282bhp.
+Fuel economy of 48.7mpg and 153g/km CO2 emissions contribute to its appeal, but it's also smoother, quieter and more responsive than the discontinued 3.0-litre 50 TDI with its brawny 282bhp.
 That flies in the face of the conventional wisdom that six-cylinder engines are better-mannered, and is mainly because the smaller engine has a better automatic gearbox.

-There are also three powerful petrol engines, which aren’t too thirsty given the performance on offer, and a frugal plug-in hybrid powertrain with two power options.
+There are also three powerful petrol engines which aren’t too thirsty given the performance on offer, and a frugal 50 TFSIe plug-in hybrid powertrain with 295bhp.
 They may be expensive for private buyers but the plug-in hybrids offer by far the best tax rates for business users - to whom the A6 has traditionally been pitched.

 The A6 has been crash-tested by Euro NCAP, and this tech-laden car has come away with the expected five stars, thanks to its stiff body shell and standard features like autonomous emergency braking.
-Audi has work to do to keep customers happy, though, indicated by a 21st place result (out of 30 manufacturers) in our 2020 Driver Power survey.
-That puts it behind Jaguar, Volvo and Lexus, but ahead of Mercedes and BMW.
+Audi has work to do to keep customers happy, though, indicated by a 23rd place result (out of 29 manufacturers) in our 2021 Driver Power survey.
+That puts it behind its rivals BMW, Mercedes, Lexus, Volvo and Jaguar.

 If you need a large estate purely for its big boot, the Audi A6 Avant might not make the grade against bigger rivals.
 In all other respects, this generation of A6 Avant has taken a bigger step forwards than most of its seven predecessors.
 Its lovely interior, impressive refinement and excellent small diesel engine propel it back into contention for class honours.